desultory/bmx280/README.md

 # BMx280

-A Micropython library for BME280 and BMP280 sensors.
+An asynchronous Micropython library for BME280 and BMP280 sensors.

 ## Usage